Magikcraft/t1-plugin/README.md

 # t1-plugin
 the functionality  of the mct1 endeavour

+# The MCT1 Initiative
+...